charliezye/charlie-vault/Completed Stuff/Leetcode Practice.md

 5. Use i++ operator within functions if going to be written on next line anyways

 ##### 1578.
 Minimum Time to Make Rope Colorful
+1. Overthought the hell out of the problem which threw me completely off track
+2. Slightly more complex solution than needed
+	1. Iterating comparing 2 at a time instead of just getting sum of all but highest in group
+2. Better when comparing pairs to compare to one behind and increment by 1

 ---